vital-information-resource-under-siege/Hidden/README.md

 ![meme 4](https://github.com/vital-information-resource-under-siege/Hidden/blob/main/Images/plan.jpg)

-We were going through the busctl monitor as well, Whenever I was trying to pass the message the D-Bus showed an error to confirm the authentication is taking place.
+We were going through the busctl monitor as well, Whenever I was trying to pass the message the D-Bus showed an error to confirm the authentication was taking place.

 In my mind, I was still thinking of a way that would allow me to perform unauthenticated IPC calls.
 Finally, reality hit me that unauthenticated IPC calls can't be made to this application.